julie-ng/azure-nodejs-demo/azure-pipelines/README.md

 # Pipelines Overview

 The pipelines in this repository follow opinionated best practices.
-They are documented for your reference and easier debugging.
+They are documented here for reference and easier debugging.

 ## File Structure